munificent/craftinginterpreters/book/closures.md

 We replace the old code with very similar code for calling a closure instead.
 The only difference is the type of object we pass to `call()`.
 The real changes are over in that function.
-First, we update its signature:
+First, we update its signature.

 ^code call-signature (1 after)

 Then, in the body, we need to fix everything that referenced the function to handle the fact that we've introduced a layer of indirection.
-First, the arity checking:
+Starting with the arity checking:

 ^code check-arity (1 before, 1 after)